 Around here, you really can’t go wrong with finding a great place to hike.
 Find a designated trail, or park your car just about anywhere along the road and take your own wanderlust journey through the desert.
-No matter where the day takes you though make sure to always have the proper gear, enough water and extra food.
+However, no matter where the day takes you, make sure to always have the proper gear, enough water and extra food.

 Definitely the most popular hike in the area.
-Enjoy mineral-streaked cliffs of Navajo Sandstone, pass beaver ponds and pre-historic rock sites all alongside the creek.
+Enjoy mineral-streaked cliffs of Navajo Sandstone, beaver ponds and prehistoric rock sites all alongside the creek.
 End your journey with a 126-foot high waterfall and sit back and enjoy a snack with a view.

-How to get there from the Ranch: Turn right onto Hell’s Backbone Road and back towards Hwy 12.
-Turn right onto Hwy 12 (south) and head approximately 11 miles.
-On your right will be the Calf Creek Recreation Area with a clearly visible campground.
-The trailhead starts at the campground.
+How to get there from the Ranch: Turn right onto Hell’s Backbone Road towards Hwy 12.
+Turn right (south) onto Hwy 12 (south) and head approximately 11 miles.
+On your right will be the clearly marked turnoff to the Calf Creek Recreation Area with a clearly visible campground.
+The trail-head starts at the campground.
 Make sure to grab a trail map here as there are many points of interest along the way.

 This hike is not only one of the most beautiful parts of the 85-mile long canyon, it is also the easiest to reach, with friendly terrain unencumbered by dense brush thickets and boulder fields.
 Located between Boulder and Escalante, this easy trail crosses the Escalante River four times before reaching it’s destination of Natural Bridge.